ihtesham510/nmac/README.md

 # Demo files

 Files prefixed with `demo` can be safely deleted.
 They are there to provide a starting point for you to play around with the features you've installed.

-# Learn More

-You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).